kai3341/systemPY/README.md

 dependencies as keyword arguments.
 In case it's daemon run `instance.run_sync()` methed

+It's possible to use `systemPY` in three scenarios:

+* Secondary application, which is handled by another application like `celery` or `starlette`

+* Daemon or script -- self-hosted application

+* Master application, handles other applications

 ## Short Stupid Example

 Here it should be normal example, but I have only this: